Topic & Core Files

 In order to foster an equitable environment for Dallas ISD students as they learn the basics of debate, DUDA produces sets of topic research to guide debater's approach to the topic, known as "Core Files."

-The following areas will be the focus of this year's Core Files:
+The following areas will be the focus of this year's Core Files for Policy Debate (WSD does not utilize Core Files):

-Fall - whether or not we should abolish the death penalty
+Fall - whether or not the US should ban fracking

 Required use of Core Files

-At DUDA events, students are required to use only the arguments and evidence contained these files.
+At DUDA events, students are generally required to use only the arguments and evidence contained these files.
 While it constrains unique approaches to the topic, our decision to limit the spectrum of arguments is aligned with a national consensus among urban debate leagues.
 The time, expertise, database access, and financial burden required to produce well-researched files is substantial.
 As a result, we choose to pursue the most equitable approach to fostering debate access - even if it trades off slightly with depth of engagement with the topic.
+Some DUDA teams have expressed interest in original research, which may lead us to expand the divisions which may read evidence from outside the Core Files.

-There are 2 exceptions to our Core Files restrictions at DUDA events:
+The 2021-22 season will begin with 3 exceptions to our Core Files restrictions at DUDA Events

-High School Varsity Debaters - students in this division (who have ample experience in the activity) compete without evidence restrictions.
+High School Varsity Debaters - students in this division (who have ample experience in the activity) compete without evidence restrictions all year long.
 They may use the Core Files, but they should be prepared for any argument related to the topic.

 City Championships - at City Championship events in the Spring, students in all divisions (including MS Beginner/Advanced and HS Novice/JV) are encouraged to independently research updates to the arguments contained in the Core Files.